ZYYSny/Selective-Joint-Fine-tuning/README.md

 By [Weifeng Ge], [Yizhou Yu](http://i.cs.hku.hk/~yzyu/)

-The University of Hong Kong
+Department of Computer Science, The University of Hong Kong

 ### Table of Contents
 0. [Introduction](#introduction)